enkidevs/curriculum/lua/roblox-studio/basic-modelling/external-tools.md

 > I personally like F3X building tools, as its free and lets you model more efficiently with its keybinds.
 It's recommended to search up plugins before using them.

+---

+## Practice

+To find plugins and models other people made, you can find them through ???

+- The Toolbox
+- Third-party programs
+- The object browser
+- A script given by Roblox staff
+---

+## Revision

+??? are external Roblox Studio tools that provide extra tools while building a game.

+- Plugins
+- Models
+- Events
+- Functions